nalgeon/vscode-proofread/README.md

 Notable features:

 -   Configurable language model and prompts (with good defaults).
--   Supports any target language provided by OpenAI (default is English).
+-   Supports many target languages (default is English).

-⚠️ This extension uses the OpenAI API, so you'll need an API key (the extension will ask you for it).
-You can get an API key in the [OpenAI Settings](https://platform.openai.com/settings/organization/api-keys).
-Please note that this is a **paid feature**, and OpenAI will charge you for using their API.
+⚠️ By default, this extension uses the Copilot API.
+It's free with a limit of 50 requests per month, or unlimited for paid Copilot subscribers.
+Unfortunately, Copilot only supports proofreading, not translation.
+To use the extension for translation, switch to the OpenAI API (see the `proofread.ai.vendor` setting below).

 ## Installation

-Open the VS Code Marketplace (`Ctrl+Shift+X` / `Cmd+Shift+X`), search for the extension by typing "proofread" or "nalgeon.proofread", and click _Install_.
-Get an API key from OpenAI, and you're all set!
+Open the VS Code marketplace (`Ctrl+Shift+X` / `Cmd+Shift+X`), search for the extension by typing "proofread" or "nalgeon.proofread", and click _Install_.
+You're all set!

 ## Commands